At joke-filled dinner, Trump suggests U.S. will meet with North Korea

 After the two-day visit to North Korea, the special envoys will travel to the United States to brief officials on their discussions in Pyongyang, South Korea’s presidential Blue House said.

-Last month, U.S. Vice President Mike Pence was scheduled to meet with North Korean officials, including leader Kim Jong Un’s sister, while in South Korea for the Winter Olympics but the North Koreans canceled at the last minute, U.S. officials said in February.
+Last month, U.S. Vice President Mike Pence was scheduled to meet with North Korean officials, including the North Korean leader’s sister, while in South Korea for the Winter Olympics, but the North Koreans canceled at the last minute, U.S. officials said in February.

 They said the North Koreans had walked away after Pence condemned North Korean human rights abuses and announced plans for new economic sanctions.

-Signs of a North-South thaw have prompted speculation that it could lead to direct talks between Washington and Pyongyang after months of tension and exchanges of insults between Trump and Kim, that have fuelled fears of war.
+Signs of a North-South thaw have prompted speculation of future direct talks between Washington and Pyongyang after months of tension and exchanges of insults between Trump and the North Korean leader that have fueled fears of war.

 North Korea has refrained from carrying out any weapons tests since late November, when it tested its largest intercontinental ballistic missile.